Home Shows A to Z

 Despite people's reservations about Hancock the show went straight to the top of the TAMS ratings with 20,000,000 viewers after the first show which featured Matt Monro and American singer Marion Montgomery.
 Later guests included Kathy Kirby, The Bachelors, Allan Sherman, The Seekers, The Rockin’ Berries and Anita Harris among others.

 ABC wisely chose to play it safe with the second season, beginning 25th June 1967 by hiring comedian Dickie Henderson as the host who would introduce Mel Torme, Nancy Wilson, Dusty Springfield, The Shadows, Cilla Black, Frank Sinatra Jr which kind of suggests they were aiming for international sales, rather then just the domestic audience.
-Henderson was already performing two shows a night in a Blackpool summer season show, so was was more reliable than Hancock who would have to come up from London.
+Henderson was already performing two shows a night in a Blackpool summer season show, so was more reliable than Hancock who would have to come up from London.

 As it was obvious ABC wouldn't be around for much longer it didn't bother with a series in 1968.